oconnor663/jacko.io/posts/snooze.md

 [fork_in_the_road]: https://www.microsoft.com/en-us/research/wp-content/uploads/2019/04/fork-hotos19.pdf

-[^cleanup]: On Unix it's technically possible to do cleanup in these situations
+[^cleanup]: On Unix it's possible to do cleanup in these situations with
-    with hooks like [`pthread_atfork`] and [`pthread_cleanup_push`], but it's not practical.
-Preventing memory leaks, for example, would mean registering callbacks for every single allocation.
-Even worse, we'd need to do that _atomically_, so that cancellation or forking can't occur in between an allocation and its registration.
-We can postpone cancellations with [`pthread_setcancelstate`], but forking has no equivalent.
-And there are no cleanup hooks for `TerminateThread` on Windows.
+    [`pthread_atfork`] and [`pthread_cleanup_push`], but it's not practical.
+    Preventing memory leaks would mean registering callbacks for every single allocation, and we'd need to do that atomically somehow, so that cancellation or forking can't occur in between an allocation and its registration.
+(We can postpone cancellations with
+    [`pthread_setcancelstate`], but forking has no equivalent.)
+We'd also need to figure out how all of this interacts with move semantics, which would presumably require changes to the compiler itself.

 [`pthread_atfork`]: https://man7.org/linux/man-pages/man3/pthread_atfork.3.html
 [`pthread_cleanup_push`]: https://man7.org/linux/man-pages/man3/pthread_cleanup_push.3.html